ReForge-Mode/UniLipSync/README.md

 # Free Unity Lipsync Tool
 Load your phoneme files and generate the lipsync animation from your recorded audio files.
 No video or webcam needed!

+This tool requires the .phoneme files output from <a href= "https://github.com/FFaUniHan/Radish_Tools_Phoneme_Extractor">Radish Tool Phoneme Extractor</a>

 To download the standalone final product go to this link: https://ko-fi.com/s/45ee02510b

 <img src="https://github.com/FFaUniHan/Unity_VRoid_Expression_Maker/blob/main/Demo.gif" width=100% height=100%>